-Due to an increase in population and wastewater, the current wastewater pump station is struggling to cope, particularly during heavy rainfall when diluted wastewater can overflow up to 10 times per year, approximately 70 metres out to sea at engineered points on either end of Mairangi Bay.
+Sidmouth Street Pump Station receives wastewater from properties between Long Bay and Castor Bay and pumps it via East Coast Road to the Rosedale Wastewater Treatment Plant for treatment.
+Due to an increase in population and wastewater, the current wastewater pump station is struggling to cope.
+During heavy rain, diluted wastewater can overflow approximately 70 metres out to sea.
+This can happen up to 10 times a year at engineered points on either end of Mairangi Bay.

 What are the benefits?

 - Reduced wastewater overflows and improved beach water quality

 - Cater for population growth in the area

 - Improved open space and integration with the reserve

 - New building architecturally designed to improve the visual appearance of the reserve

 - New technology to manage and treat odour helping to reduce the total site footprint

 The works to install the Montrose Terrace gravity sewer are reaching their completion with the pipeline now operating.
 Reinstatement works of the road and berm are currently underway with the team hoping for good weather to try and get finished by the last week of September.

 At the pump station site, you will see an open trench at the front.
 This to install the last section of pipework for the rising main.
 This new pipework is currently being connected into the existing.
 The team will aim to have this very tricky section of pipeline finished by the end of September.